 Obviously with diet cola addiction there’s caffeine at work.
 But could the excitotoxic free-form amino acids aspartic acid and phenylalanine and/or the poisonous methanol that aspartame breaks down into also have an addictive affect?
-This research by Dr. H. J Roberts would seem to indicate so.

 If aspartame has withdrawal symptoms on top of the known caffeine withdrawal side effects, it’s important to have a plan that addresses both of these addictions.